-So how about your website - does it make visitors stay?
+So how about your website – does it make visitors stay?
 And how can you make them spend more time on your site?
 A beautiful design or interesting content is great, however, this is not always enough to engage with the users.
-Your website should satisfy the initial users’ needs, as well as offer corresponding experience and convenient and straightforward functionality.
+Your website should satisfy the initial users’ needs, as well as offer a corresponding experience and convenient and straightforward functionality.

 What is website usability?

 Usability is all about convenience and simplicity in using a website.

 Usability describes how efficiently users can interact with a website.
 This covers everything a user would typically encounter on a website, including:

 - lists, content;

 Jacob Nielsen, web usability pioneer and consultant, co-founder of Nielsen Norman Group, PhD in human-computer interaction, describes the term this way:

 Usability is a quality attribute that assesses how easy user interfaces are to use.
 The word "usability" also refers to methods for improving ease-of-use during the design process.